Corning Museum of Glass

 This is an alternative branding exploration for the Corning Museum of Glass.
 This project reimagines the museum’s identity, expressing glass not just as an object, but as a living process shaped by heat, time, and transformation.

 Glass transitions between three states: solid, liquid, and light.
-This concept translates that transformation into a visual language where transparency, distortion, and flow are core elements.
+This identity translates that transformation into a visual language where transparency, distortion, and flow are core elements.
 The system reflects the physical behavior and symbolic meaning of the material.

 Concept